-Credit One cards are designed for people of various credit levels, from … read full answerbad to good credit or better.
-The lower your credit score is, the lower your Credit One account’s maximum spending amount is likely to be.
-Credit One may periodically review your account for an automatic credit line increase.
-This usually occurs after you’ve had the card for at least 6 months.
-Credit One doesn’t release specific criteria for granting automatic increases.
+Credit One cards are designed for people of various credit levels, from bad to good credit or better.
+The lower your credit score is, the lower your Credit One account’s maximum spending amount is...

-Yes, Credit One Bank is a legit bank that has been issuing unsecured credit cards for people with limited credit and bad credit since 1984.
+Credit One Bank is a real bank that has been issuing unsecured credit cards for people with limited credit and bad credit since 1984.
 Credit One Bank has a B+ rating from the Better Business Bureau and is considered to be a major credit card company by the market research firm J.D.
 Power.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.